Covid-19: India records 38,949 fresh cases

 The number of people who have recovered from the disease has increased to 30,183,876, while the case fatality rate has risen to 1.33 per cent, the data stated

-The vaccine doses administered so far has reached 39.53 crore under the nationwide inoculation drive against Covid-19.

-India's Covid-19 tally had crossed the 20 lakh mark on August 7, 30 lakh on August 23, 40 lakh on September 5 and 50 lakh on September 16 last year.
+India's Covid-19 tally had crossed the 2 million mark on August 7, 3 million on August 23, 4 million on September 5 and 5 million on September 16 last year

-It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20 and surpassed the one crore mark on December 19 last year.
+It went past 6 million on September 28, 7 million on October 11, crossed 8 million on October 29, 9 million on November 20 and surpassed the 10 million mark on December 19 last year.

 India crossed two crore cases on May 4 and three crore cases on June 23.